Ride Calendar - Week View

 Killearn United Methodist Church

-Join the group for 4 fairly hilly rides (by Tallahassee standards) from downtown Havana into southern Georgia and back.
+Join the group for 4 different rides from downtown Havana into southern Georgia and back.
 The routes rotate from week-to-week.
-The shortest route is about 37 miles, the longest is about 51 but there are shorter options available.

 This is a clay ride following the well known Flag Loop route (also known as the 3 Bitches) from Bradley‘s Country Store.
 Gravel bikes or even road bikes with fatter tires should be sufficient.
 Of course, mountain bikes are also fine, but are not required.
 However, a minimum tire width of 38 mm is recommended.
 After the ride, join whoever is hungry for the world famous Bradley‘s sausage.